kriss506/calculatorTests/README.md

 Uses Jasmine.

-To view the run of tests, pass/fail load jasmin/SpecRunner.html into browser.
+To view the run of tests, pass/fail: please load jasmin/SpecRunner.html into browser.

 Specs are written in jasmine/CalculatorSpec.js